-Join us as we advocate for meaningful, strategic support for farms facing extreme weather events.
+Join us as we advocate for meaningful, strategic support for farms and forestry businesses facing extreme weather events.

-Farmer organizations representing all types and scales of farms across the state have come together to ask the legislature to establish a Farm Security Fund to ensure farmers have financial assistance they need to recover from the impacts of extreme weather.
-Grants from the fund will reimburse a farm for up to 50% of uninsured or otherwise uncovered losses.
-We're asking the legislature to pass the Farm Security Fund and appropriate $20 million for farm emergency relief in FY26.
-Future appropriations to the fund will be based on the average losses from eligible weather conditions over the past three years.
-The fund would be administered by the Vermont Agency of Agriculture, Food & Markets in collaboration with a review board.
+Farms and forestry operations across the state have come together to ask the legislature to establish a Farm and Forestry Operations Security Fund to ensure farmers and loggers have the financial assistance they need to recover from the impacts of extreme weather.
+Grants from the fund will reimburse a farm or logging operation for up to 50% of uninsured or otherwise uncovered losses, up to $150,000, or no more than 5% of the funds available at the start of the fiscal year.
+The fund would be administered by the Vermont Agency of Agriculture, Food & Markets, in collaboration with a review board.

 |